ichichikin/obsidian-plugin-interactivity/README.md

-# Interactivity Plugin for Obsidian
+# Interactivity: Calculations and Scripts for Obsidian

 Sometimes you need to compute numbers or access data while writing your notes.
 It's handy to do this without leaving the [Obsidian](https://github.com/obsidianmd/obsidian-releases) workspace, using your favorite tools like Python, Perl, Node.js, or others.
 For example, if you need to quickly calculate a project's budget while taking notes, you can type the numbers and hit Enter in your Obsidian note to execute the code in the desired REPL: